 Answer: you will find both washable and non-washable filters in the market.
-Most vacuum cleaners brand offers one or more filters that can be cleaned or even replaced regularly.
+Most vacuum cleaner brands offer one or more filters that can be cleaned or even replaced regularly.

 Answer: first of all, check the manual.
 If it’s washable, rinse the filter with water thoroughly until the water sucks and free of dirt.

-Answer: though it may vary for the brand to brand, generally, 12 months to 18 months is the average lifespan.
+Answer: though it may vary from brand to brand, generally, 12 months to 18 months is the average lifespan.
 The lifetime can be extended with regular cleaning & maintenance.

-Answer: Well, the process of cleaning the Dyson vacuum filter is also pretty like Shark.
+Answer: Well, the process of cleaning the filter of a Dyson vacuum is also pretty like Shark.
 The only thing you should keep in mind to use cold water only for Dyson.